josh-feng/pool/README.md

 o:func1()           --> 1
 ```

+The `tostring` function will return object's class table hash number.

 Please check out many applications in the 'examples' folder, and the files in 'doc' folder, too.